Collagen is a naturally occurring protein that makes up 25-30% of the protein in your body and provides structure to connective tissues.

 Supplements like Vital Proteins Collagen Peptides claim to support skin and joint health or make it easier to achieve your fitness goals, but what will they do for you?

 Collagen is categorized as a structural protein because it helps provide structure to your connective tissues (like skin, tendons, and muscles).
-While your body usually produces enough collagen to maintain your connective tissues, your collagen levels will decrease over time, increasing your risk of conditions like osteoarthritis and elastosis unless you get more from external sources.
+While your body usually produces enough collagen to maintain your connective tissues, collagen levels decrease over time, increasing your risk of conditions like osteoarthritis and elastosis unless you get more from external sources.

 How Does Collagen Work?